SpectralVectors/BlenderMacroBoard/README.md

 Periodically, the board stops responding, and requires a restart of the PC to get it to function again.
 Most of the time this issue can be resolved by pressing the Reset button on the board.

-Since the USB port and drive letter are set manually, it is easy for one of them to be set incorrectly and cause errors in Blender.

 ## Roadmap
 The design philosophy of the device is to change Blender as little as possible, make using the device as simple as pluggin in a keyboard, and not require remapping of keys/controls, or anything that could potentially create conflicts with Blender's keymap, future keymap additions, or any of the thousands of addons that come with their own custom keymaps.